 Field Instrument: Depending on the chosen method, use:

 Any self-contained conductivity instrument with a platinum or graphite electrode type cell, and a temperature sensor.
-Some conductivity instruments have meter scales pre-calibrated for salinity and are sometimes referred to as Salinometers.
+Some conductivity instruments have meter scales pre-calibrated for salinity and are sometimes referred to as “Salinometers”.
 For routine fieldwork use a conductivity meter accurate and reproducible to at least 5% or 1 mmho/cm (whichever is greater), and equipped with temperature-compensation adjustment; or

 A precision “vibrating flow densimeter” and a field thermometer.
 For informational purposes, see Millero & Poisson, 1981a, International one-atmosphere equation of state of seawater.
 Deep-Sea Research 28:625–629.